 “If amblyopia is detected late, the child’s vision may not improve even when spectacles are prescribed, or may even be permanently impaired,” Dr Tay warns.

-How to prevent eye fatigue from using mobile devices - tips for parents
+How to prevent eye fatigue when using mobile devices

 As a parent, barring your child from using mobile devices may not be the best or most practical approach.
 After all, your child will be exposed to these devices sooner or later.